SuperPWA/super-progressive-web-apps/readme.txt

 = 1.8 =
 * Date:
 * Tested with WordPress 4.9.6.
+* New Add-On: Apple Touch Icons.
+Adds the app icons as home screen icons on iOS devices.
 * Enhancement: Added support for Add To Home Screen prompt for Chrome 68 and beyond.
 * Enhancement: Better add-on activation and deactivation by hooking onto admin_post action.
 * Enhancement: Attempt to generate manifest and service worker automatically on visiting the SuperPWA settings page after adjusting root folder permissions.